Stoxis/Discord-Bridge/README.md

 **Installation and Usage:**

 Clone this repository, run `pip install requirements.txt`, set up your bot token, and run the bot.

+**Acknowledgments:**

+We would like to thank the Discord community and developers for their support and contributions to the project.
+Your feedback and suggestions help make this bot even better!

 **Contributing:**